gradel/django-generic-bookmarks/doc/getting_started.rst

 What is a key?
 It is a way to define different kind of bookmarks.
 For example, a user can add the article to his liked or to his disliked, and so we need a key to tell the system what he is doing.
-But this is an argoument for the next section: :doc:`handlers`.
+But this is an argument for the next section: :doc:`handlers`.